myspace-jr/appst-app/README.md

 # Appst

-1. Clone appst-server to your computer
+1. After cloning and running appst-server clone appst-app to your computer
 2. npm install
 3. npm start